-The Pickle District portion of West Perth is mostly non-residential.
+The City of Vincent portion of West Perth is mostly non-residential.

 West Perth's population in the City of Vincent is 2,419.

 63.4% of West Perth households in the City of Vincent are lone person or couples compared to 47.1% in Greater Perth.